Twitter security lags some other sites -experts

-Security experts said the attack might have been prevented if Twitter had offered two-factor authentication technology to secure its accounts.
+Security experts said that the attack may have been prevented if Twitter had offered two-factor authentication technology to secure its accounts.

 In two-factor authentication systems, a user must enter a second code in addition to a fixed password to access its account.
 The code changes every minute or so and is sent to a cell phone or other electronic device.

-Google Inc and FaceBook already offer two-factor authentication to confirm the identity of users.
+Google Inc (GOOG.O) and FaceBook already offer two-factor authentication to confirm the identity of users.

 "They won't have a choice.
 I think if they want to stay viable they'll have to," said San Diego State University professor Murray Jennex, who teaches information security.